LukeSmithxyz/voidrice/.scripts/SCRIPTS.md

 ### `dmenurecord`

 Gives a list of recording commands: `audio`, `video` and `screencast` (both) in dmenu for selection.
-Bound to `mod+Print Screen` by default.
-Should be kill by `killrecording`.
+Bound to `mod+PrintScreen` by default.
+Should be killed by `killrecording`.

 ### `dmenuumount`